MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Remove-MgBetaTeamPrimaryChannelEmail.md

 ## SYNOPSIS
 Remove the email address of a channel.
 You can remove an email address only if it was provisioned using the provisionEmail method or through the Microsoft Teams client.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgTeamPrimaryChannelEmail](/powershell/module/Microsoft.Graph.Teams/Remove-MgTeamPrimaryChannelEmail?view=graph-powershell-1.0)

 ## SYNTAX